Analysis of RRB Clerk (Office Assistant) Prelim exam held 7th Dec 2025 (Shift 1)

 - CM of Orissa

-- Niveshak Didi 2
+- Niveshak Didi 2 is launched by

-- Minister of Jal Shakti
+- Minister of Jal Sakhti

 - FDI data 2024–25